danhazan/gratitude/docs/GRATEFUL_PRD.md

 - Emoji reaction system with 8 positive emotion options (😍, 🤗, 🙏, 💪, 🌟, 🔥, 🥰, 👏)
 - Reaction viewer (see who reacted and with what)
 - One reaction per user per post (can change)
-- Share functionality (internal only)
+- Share functionality with popup interface
 - Mention system (@username)
 - Notification system
 - Reaction analytics